START THE REGISTRATION PROCESS IN RaPS

 If a student in Reg1 fails to register before Reg2 starts registration, they do not receive any “priority” status.
 All enrollments are based on the date stamp of registration in RaPS.

 A student will be automatically enrolled in the course if (when) space becomes available.
-Your place on the wait list is based on the date/time stamp of your registration.
-The wait list ends officially on the last day to add/drop for the quarter (regardless of when the first class meeting is).
+Your place on the waitlist is based on the date/time stamp of your registration.
+If a place in the class is not available as of the first class meeting, you can drop the course.
+The waitlist ends officially on the last day to add/drop for the quarter (regardless of when the first class meeting is).

 Class Attendance if Wait Listed

-A wait listed student may attend the first class meeting and inform the instructor of their status.
-If there is a seat in the classroom, the instructor has discretion to allow the student to remain for the first class meeting.
-A wait listed student should not take a seat from a fully enrolled student if seating is limited.
+A wait-listed student may attend the first class meeting and inform the instructor of their wait-listed status.
+If there is a seat in the classroom, it would be at the instructor’s discretion to allow the student to remain for the first class meeting.
+A wait-listed student should not take a seat from a fully enrolled student if seating is limited.

-- In RaPS, Manage Schedule, click on the button at the bottom of the page Add Non-GSM Course.
-This is NOT a list of non-GSM courses available to MBA students, but only a place holder in RaPS to process the outside enrollment accurately.
-Enter the number of units for the non-GSM course into RaPS and proceed with finalizing registration.
+If a student intends to enroll in a non-GSM course, they are not listed in RaPS.
+To assure that RaPS and SISWEB synchronize, a student may select the non-GSM course listed in Manage Schedule for the purpose of updating the number of units needed to enroll in this non-GSM course.
+This is NOT a list of non-GSM courses available to MBA students, but a placeholder in RaPS for enrollment to process accurately.
+Enter the number of units for the non-GSM course and proceed with finalizing registration.

-- Non-GSM units (or courses taken outside the GSM at UC Davis) do not appear in the RaPS Student Advisor tab that lists your coursework.
+Non-GSM units (courses taken outside the GSM at UC Davis) do not appear in the RaPS Student Advisortab listing your coursework.
 The information in RaPS is limited to GSM course offerings/units/grades only.
 If you have taken a non-GSM course, you will need to review information on units/grades in SISWEB.

-A review/update is required annually during fall quarter prior to registration.
-If you have updated the Directory for the quarter and the system asks that you update it again (rather than allowing you to enter RaPS), delete your browser history and login to RaPS again.
-This should allow you to proceed with registration.
+A review/update is required each quarter prior to registration.
+A few students have experienced difficulty with the Directory feature.
+If you have updated the Directory for the quarter and the system asks that you update it again rather than allowing you to enter RaPS, delete your browser history and login to RaPS again.
+This allows you to proceed with registration.